-The heat can be dangerous for certain groups of people such as the elderly, those with existing medical conditions or the very young.
+The heat can be dangerous for certain groups of people such as older people, those with existing medical conditions or very young people.

 Birmingham and Solihull Commissioning Group and Public Health Solihull are encouraging people to follow the following tips:

 Due to the ongoing COVID-19 pandemic it is advised that you risk assess recommended actions outlined in line with your organisations own policies and procedures, government guidance and local public health advice.
 (Click here for COVID-19 Heatwave guidance from PHE)

 - Avoid the heat: stay out of the sun and don’t go out between 11am and 3pm (the hottest part of the day) especially if you’re vulnerable to the effects of heat.

 - Take a bottle of water with you when out and about and especially when travelling by car or public transport.